 Q&A

-Claire kindly answered questions put forward by practitioners who attended the session.
-Please see the presentation recording for the insights from Claire to the questions.
+Nicky kindly answered questions put forward by practitioners who attended the session.
+Please see the presentation recording for the insights from Dr Keay to the questions.

 Presentation Recording

-The recording of Claire’s presentation is available to watch here.
+The recording of Nicky’s presentation is available to watch here

 Please enter your details into the form below along with any questions or comments and a member of our team will be happy to provide you with more information: